Tough Decision by James B Toy. Click to enlarge or purchase.

 Carmel street signs are a little weird.
 They're on white posts and read vertically, not horizontally.
 It takes a little getting used to.
 But when you see them, you'll know you are within the city limits of Carmel.
 Those outside the city limits are the regular, horizontal crosses on top of poles.

 The good news about Carmel is that most of the streets are laid out in a simple grid pattern.
 To further simplify things, named streets run north and south, while numbered streets run east and west.
 The only significant exception to this rule is Ocean Avenue, an east-west street that lies between 6th and 7th.
-Think of Ocean as 6th-and-a-half Street.
+Think of Ocean as 6th-and-a-half Avenue.

 Parking regulations are strictly enforced in Carmel!
 Most spaces are good for two hours, but some, usually on the street corners, are only good for 30 minutes.
 Move your car when the time is up, or you'll get a ticket, guaranteed.
 Parking enforcement officers are everywhere, ready to pounce on anyone who lingers.
 They do this partly to free up space for others, and partly for the money.
 OK, mostly for the money.
 If you don't want to keep moving your car, you can park as long as you want in the parking lot at the corner of Mission and 8th.
 If you don't mind walking uphill after you shop, there's another lot on Junipero and 3rd called Vista Lobos (because you can see Point Lobos from there) that's good all day.
 Junipero also has unlimited street parking between 3rd and 5th Avenues.
 Please note: The information in this paragraph may be subject to change.